bdevore17/CSCI3411_Vagrant/README.md

 6. When you are done testing, run `exit` and you will be returned to your host machine.
 Keep in mind however, that Ubuntu is still running.
 7. To shutdown Ubuntu, run `vagrant halt` on your host machine.
 To delete Ubuntu, run `vagrant destroy`.
 8. To bring Ubuntu back up at any time, simply run `vangrant up` on your host machine.

+#### Running Xv6 With this Repo
+Within your Xv6 repo (inside of your Vagrant VM), run `make qemu-nox`.
+This is should bring up Xv6 on your command line.
+To quit, use ctrl+a x.